hyperledger/bevel/docs/source/developer/corda-helmcharts.md

 #### Chart.yaml
-- This file contains the information about the chart such as apiversion, appversion ,name etc.
+- This file contains the information about the chart such as apiversion, appversion , name etc.
 #### values.yaml
 - This file contains the default configuration values for the chart.